 What are the most common sports injuries in teens and tweens?

-> Probably ankle sprains.
+Probably ankle sprains.
 While muscle strains throughout the body are very common, ankle sprains top the list.
-However, concussions are also becoming very prevalent.
+However, concussions are also prevalent.

-> Are concussions more common in football?
+Are concussions more common in football?

 All collision sports have higher incidence of concussions.
 For boys, football, lacrosse, wrestling and ice hockey have increased risk.
 The number of concussions among girls’ soccer and basketball continues to rise.